VoronDesign/VoronUsers/printer_mods/theFPVgeek/v0-zbelt-mod/README.md

 # Troublshooting:

+Clicking noise?
 If your z belt is clicking while traveling up and down check alignment of both the z-belt and the M4 belt.
-It's easy to over tighten the M4 belt.
-If too tight the belt tension will cause the pulley and M4 gear too slightly bow to each other causing the belt to rub on the side of the pulley and/or M4 gear causing a clicking sound.
+It's super easy to over tighten the M4 belt.
+If too tight the belt tension will cause the pulley and M4 gear too slightly bow towards each other causing the belt to rub on the side of the pulley and/or M4 gear causing a clicking sound.
 When in motion the Z assembly should be nice and smooth with no odd sounds, clicking, or other.

 # Addtional Pics: